 This start of this section is at either the Warm Springs or Mecca Flat boat ramp.
 It’s possible to do a 10-mile, one-day float from Warm Springs to Trout Creek but, more often, people spend three days floating the entire 46 miles from Warm Springs to Maupin town or continuing another 6 miles to Sandy Beach.
 The one-day float from Warm Springs to Trout Creek features my favorite scenery on the entire river as it passes through a roadless canyon.
 Dramatic basalt formations frame the river on both sides.
 There are fabulous geometric cliffs of columnar basalt ranging from 50’ to 150’ tall as well as pillow basalt and other shapes of cooled lava.
 These all date to the great Columbia Basin basalt flows of 12-15 million years ago.
 There are only riffles on this 10-mile section and the river runs fast and clear.
 Passing Trout Creek, the scenery changes and the canyon broadens.
 The most dramatic rapid on the Deschutes, White Horse, choked with boulders and waves, is worth a scout.
-The last day of this section is the same as the popular day trip section of the Deschutes with plenty of fun rapids.
+The last day of this section has plenty of fun rapids.
 Some people take out at the Maupin City Park, while others continue downstream to Sandy Beach enjoying several more splashy rapids including Surf City and Oak Springs.

 Rafting Trips on the Lower Section of the Lower Deschutes